Korb/MYC/README.md

-# MYC - Memorize Your Classics
+# VPT-023 - Memorize Your Classics
 ## What is this
 MYC is an app for displaying, reading, and memorizing poems, ballads, epic poems 😎, verse epics, and longer lyrical texts.